Quantum algorithms for equational reasoning: Supplementary Materials for

 The simulation typically relies on a discretization of the time evolution, allowing the approximation of the evolution operator as a product of exponentials of the individual Hamiltonian terms~\cite{doi:10.1126/science.273.5278.1073}.
 The Trotterized evolution, or any analogous optimization ansatz such as QAOA, can be implemented by the application of the operator

-where the $\alpha_i$ and $\beta_i$ are real coefficients, and the indices $i$ run over the $N$ time steps.
+where the $\alpha_i$ and $\beta_i$ are real coefficients scaling as the time step $\delta_\tau = \tau/N$, the indices $i$ run over the $N$ time steps, and $\tau$ is the total evolution time.
 The operator consists of one term involving the exponential of the projector $\ket{\tilde{\omega}}\bra{\tilde{\omega}}$, and a sequence of terms derived from the Laplacian.
 The number of Laplacian-related operators is twice the number $n_r$ of rewriting rules in the system, due to the squared and linear terms for each rule.